SEPM-2022/CleverBirds/README.md

 ## 2.2.
 Non-functional Requirements

-> :small_orange_diamond: Design based on a microservice architecture, using MVC (Model-View-Controller) pattern.

 * b1) The UI should be usable with 1 hand: In the Clever Birds game, the player pilots the bird into the pipes, by clicking with the mouse.
 * b2) Data must be stored in the most efficient way: Our application stores data efficiently, as explained in Appendix X: “Database Design”.
 * b3) Data must be able to be searched and managed as efficiently as possible: In our application data can be managed efficiently, as explained in Appendix X: “Database Design.